WolfireGames/lugaru/COMPILING.md

 ## Mac OSX

-The instructions are similar to the GNU/Linux ones, provided you have installed Xcode and the required dependencies (e.g. via homebrew).
+The instructions should be similar to the GNU/Linux ones, but have not been tested in a Mac environment recently.
+Note that the MacOSX build explicitally requires Zlib, libjpeg, libvorbis, libogg, libvorbisfiles to be installed with static libs for static runtime linking, making the .app portable.
+If installed via brew, this should be the case as is of writing this.

+SDL2 must be installed as a framework, suggested from SDL.org official build.
+Currently the cmake file assumes it's placed in /Library/Frameworks/.
+The reason the framework variant is required is for bundling in .app file to make the resulting application portable.

 ## Windows